Roialfassi/ai-stock-analyzer/README.md

 - Windows, macOS, or Linux
 - No external API keys required for market data (uses yfinance)
 - LLM API key (choose one):
-  - OpenAI API key for GPT-4
+  - OpenAI API key for GPT-4.1
-  - Anthropic API key for Claude
-  - Google API key for Gemini
-  - HuggingFace token
   - OR run locally with LM Studio (no API key needed)

 ### Setup